zmcartor/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 * Manage an ongoing contract or relationship between multiple users.
 Examples of this include a financial contract, an escrow with some particular set of mediators, or some kind of insurance.
 One can also have an open contract that one party leaves open for any other party to engage with at any time; one example of this is a contract that automatically pays a bounty to whoever submits a valid solution to some mathematical problem, or proves that it is providing some computational resource.
 * Provide functions to other contracts, essentially serving as a software library.

 Contracts interact with each other through an activity that is alternately called either "calling" or "sending messages".
-A "message" is an object containing some quantity of ether, a byte-array of data of any size, the addresses of a sender and a recipient.
+A "message" is an object containing some quantity of expanse, a byte-array of data of any size, the addresses of a sender and a recipient.
 When a contract receives a message, it has the option of returning some data, which the original sender of the message can then immediately use.
 In this way, sending a message is exactly like calling a function.

 Because contracts can play such different roles, we expect that contracts will be interacting with each other.
 As an example, consider a situation where Alice and Bob are betting 100 GavCoin that the temperature in San Francisco will not exceed 35ºC at any point in the next year.
 However, Alice is very security-conscious, and as her primary account uses a forwarding contract which only sends messages with the approval of two out of three private keys.
 Bob is paranoid about quantum cryptography, so he uses a forwarding contract which passes along only messages that have been signed with Lamport signatures alongside traditional ECDSA (but because he's old fashioned, he prefers to use a version of Lamport sigs based on SHA256, which is not supported in Expanse directly).